gene-git/py-cidr/Docs/_build/html/_sources/README.rst.txt

 **CidrFile Class**

-Theis class provides a few reader/writer tools for files with lists of CIDR strings.
+This class provides a few reader/writer tools for files with lists of CIDR strings.
 Readers ignores comments.
 All methods are *@staticmethod* and thus no instance of the class is required.
 Simply use them as functions (*Cidr.xxx()*)